lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/contrib/contrib_guide.md

 As mentioned, this documentation bases on markdown files which are translated into static html files using the tool [mkdocs](https://www.mkdocs.org/).
-All markdown source files are located in the `docs` subfolder.
+All markdown source files are located in the `docs` sub-directory.
 The file `mkdocs.yml` is the single configuration file for the project from layout up to document structure and extensions.
 The navigation section `nav` in `mkdocs.yml` specifies the order, titles and nesting of the documentation pages.